aws-amplify/amplify-js/docs/media/api_guide.md

 #### **PUT**

+When used together with [Cloud API](https://docs.aws.amazon.com/aws-mobile/latest/developerguide/web-access-apis.html), PUT method can be used to create or update records.
+It updates the record if a matching record is found, otherwise a new record will be created.

 ```js
 let apiName = 'MyApiName'; // replace this with your api name.
 let path = '/path'; // replace this with the path you have configured on your API